mickeypearce/oradew-vscode/README.md

 - `Import Current File / Import Selected Object`
 - `Compile All Source to DB`
 - `Run tests` (F7)
-- `Populate Package Input` - with changed files from Git history using latest tagged commit as a starting point.
+- `Populate Package Input` with changed files from Git history using latest tagged commit as a starting point.
 (Shift + F8)
+- `Generate` PL/SQL with a code generator.

 ## Configuration

+Workspace supports a base configuration file (`oradewrc.json`).
+An additional configuration file for each environment is also supported (`oradewrc.test.json`, `oradewrc.uat.json`).
+The base configuration contains settings that are usually common across all environments but can be extended (overloaded) optionally by environment specific configurations for environment specific commands.

-The following settings are available for the workspace (`oradewrc.json`).
+Configuraton files are not required.
+Default values will be assumed in case they are not present.
+The following settings are available (`oradewrc*.json`):

 ```json
 {